Dizziness / Vertigo / Fainting

-Dizziness / Vertigo / Fainting Relief Treatment from your Chiropractor in Omaha - Diamond Chiropractic
+Dizziness / Vertigo / Fainting Relief Treatment in Omaha

 Feeling lightheaded?
 Does the room seem to spin, even though you are standing perfectly still?
 If so, then you are experiencing some form of dizziness, or possibly about to faint.

 Everyone gets a little dizzy from time to time, and the way it occurs varies.
 Standing up too fast.
 Feeling stressed or anxious about something.
 Looking at an optical illusion, up at the ceiling, or down at the ground for too long.
 Have not eaten in a long time.
 All of these are typical explanations for feeling off-balance.
 Yet, when a patient feels nauseous, along with being lightheaded or about to pass out, something more serious could be happening.